-Organizers: Joseph Loo (UCLA), Nathan Hatcher (Merck), Rena Robinson (Vanderbilt University) and Birgit Schilling (Buck Institute)
+Organizers: Nathan Hatcher (Merck), Joseph Loo (UCLA), Rena Robinson (Vanderbilt University), and Birgit Schilling (The Buck Institute)

 From information provided by the NIH, Alzheimer’s disease (AD) is a progressive, degenerative disorder of the brain and is the most common form of dementia of the elderly.
 AD is the sixth leading cause of death in the United States.
 Currently, at least five million Americans at age 65 and older suffer from AD, and it is projected that the number of new cases of AD will double by 2025.
 AD is clearly becoming a national health crisis affecting Americans and the total annual payments of health care for people with AD are projected to be more than $1 trillion in 2050.
 And these numbers are only for AD.
 Other neurodegenerative diseases such as Parkinson’s disease, Huntington’s disease, ALS (Lou Gehrig’s disease), and many others add to the growing healthcare issue for future generations.

 Mass spectrometry has already been a leading contributing technology that has been applied to address biomedical research in these areas.
 Still unknown to the research community are how the proteins specific to each disease (e.g., AD (beta-amyloid, tau), Huntington’s (Huntingtin protein), Parkinson’s (alpha-synuclein), ALS (superoxide dismutase)) either cause and/or are hallmarks of the disease.
 Protein aggregation, folding/misfolding, modifications, etc all appear to contribute to the disease, and they are difficult to study by MS because of issues related to solubility.
 Yet, a recent literature search using Scifinder returned over 1800 publications when searching “neurodegenerative disease + mass spectrometry”.